hammadshakeelai/ASMBOOK/graphify-out/GRAPH_REPORT.md

 Nodes (3): existing, fs, lines

 ### Community 33 - "chatgpt2.md"
-Cohesion: 0.08
+Cohesion: 0.10
-Nodes (23): 4.
+Nodes (20): 4.
 What does Run All do?, 7.
-What does IP mean across cells?, 86Box?, Always operate on the whole program., Bring-your-own AFD, Decision summary, Don't test your own showcase exercise, Excellent adjudication tool; bad bulk CI oracle. (+15 more)
+What does IP mean across cells?, 86Box?, Always operate on the whole program., Bring-your-own AFD, Decision summary, Don't test your own showcase exercise, Excellent adjudication tool; bad bulk CI oracle. (+12 more)

 ### Community 34 - "ASMBOOK — Complete Repository Note"
 Cohesion: 0.10
 Nodes (19): 12 Lesson Notebooks, Architecture (Key Boundaries), ASMBOOK — Complete Repository Note, Bug Fixes (7 total, all in this session), Credits, Development Commands, Documentation (Key Files), `@expect` Directive Pipeline (+11 more)

 ### Community 36 - "chatgpt.md"
-Cohesion: 0.14
+Cohesion: 0.12
-Nodes (13): 2.10 JWasm → WASM is technically plausible; licensing is the blocker, 2.11 DOSBox should not be described as the ultimate 8086 truth oracle, 6.
-Top-10 risk register, A static app cannot have genuinely hidden client-side tests, Agree, but drastically reduce it., Bet 2 — Jupyter-like message protocol, Bet 3 — Transparent interpreter + DOS authenticity lane, Final assessment (+5 more)
+Nodes (16): 2.10 JWasm → WASM is technically plausible; licensing is the blocker, 2.11 DOSBox should not be described as the ultimate 8086 truth oracle, 5.
+Scope, estimates and revised phase order, 6.
+Top-10 risk register, A static app cannot have genuinely hidden client-side tests, Agree, but drastically reduce it., Approximate effort for the original roadmap, Bet 2 — Jupyter-like message protocol (+8 more)

 ### Community 37 - "Missing or under-specified features"
 Cohesion: 0.12